GoodRequest/BackendAssignment-Fitness/README.md

 - get all users (id, nickName)
 - get own profile data (name, surname, age, nickName)
-- track exercises he has completed (he can track same exercise multiple times, we want to save datetime of completition and duration in seconds)
+- track exercises he has completed (he can track same exercise multiple times, we want to save datetime of completion and duration in seconds)
-- can mark program as favourite program
-- see list of favourite programs and list of completed exercises (with datetime and duration) in profile
+- see list of completed exercises (with datetime and duration) in profile
 - remove tracked exercise from completed exercises list
-- remove marked program from favourite programs list

 USER cannot:

-- access ADMIN API, respond with valid HTTP status code
+- access ADMIN API
-- access get or update another user profile
+- get or update another user profile

 ***